-It would be ideal if the provider would qualify as best social trading broker for beginners and experienced traders alike.
-To do this, however, he has to offer his clients something above average.
-The broker does not have to take over every innovation another supplier provides, but there should be a certain selection of additional offers.
+It would be ideal if a provider could qualify as the best social trading broker for beginners and experienced traders alike.
+To achieve this, however, the provider would have to offer its clients something above average and a selection of additional offers.
 What do we mean by that?
-Of course among other things a social trading bonus or deposit bonus.
-No one would refuse a 100 Euro voucher for the first deposit.
-But other things are even more important to us.
+Offers such as a social trading bonus or deposit bonus are, of course, desirable.
+No one would refuse a 100 euro voucher for the first deposit, for example, but other aspects are even more important to us.

-Excellent providers ensure that their clients can trade with lasting success.
-To this end they need theoretical and practical support.
-Conceivable is a free demo account or sample portfolio where users can put together their portfolio of top traders, for example.
-It would be great if users could see a possible performance in the past, how the top traders in the depot would have performed, even if this is admittedly no guarantee of future profits.
+An excellent provider ensures that its clients can trade with lasting success.
+To this end, the clients need theoretical and practical support.
+For example, a free demo account or sample portfolio is very attractive, as this allows users to put together their portfolio of top traders.
+It is great if users can access past performance statistics, regarding how the top traders have performed previously, even if this is admittedly no guarantee of future profits.

 Professional support in terms of education and training should also be available.
-These include e-books, webinars, business calendars, newsletters with up-to-date content, video tutorials, etc. However, what is important to us is less the absolute number of education and training opportunities, but rather the quality of the learning content.
-To evaluate this, we take a close look at them as well.
+This may include e-books, webinars, business calendars, newsletters with up-to-date content, video tutorials, etc. However, what is important to us is not the number of education and training opportunities, but rather the overall quality of the learning content.
+To evaluate this, we take a close look at everything that is available.

 9. Regulation and Deposit Insurance

-This is a key part of our test results and you will certainly consider this aspect in your reviews.
-Because if your money is not safe with the broker, trading there is more than questionable.
-It goes without saying that quality comes before quantity.
-But calling a social trading broker reputable can‘t be done just based on regulation.
+This is a key part of our test results and you will certainly want to consider this aspect in your reviews.
+If your money is not safe with the broker, trading will be more than questionable.
+It goes without saying that you should check the quality of the broker’s regulation, but assessing whether a social trading broker is trustworthy can‘t be based purely on regulation.

-Of course social trading fraud cannot be completely ruled out, but there are some indicators to minimize this risk as much as possible.
+Of course, social trading fraud cannot be completely ruled out, but there are some indicators you should check, to minimise this risk as much as possible.

-From our point of view regulation should be by tax authorities in the EU, USA, Canada, Australia or Japan.
-If we talk about fraud or reputation we always refer directly to the broker, not to the top traders.
-Thus it is possible that a top trader delivers good results over time and then suddenly experiences a strong drawdown.
-But that is nothing to do with the broker – here it is also the responsibility of the investor to find out in advance about the risks.
+In our point of view, regulation should be by tax authorities in the EU, USA, Canada, Australia or Japan.
+If we are looking at issues such as fraud or reputation, we always refer directly to the broker, not to the top traders.
+It is possible that a top trader will deliver good results over time and then suddenly experience a strong drawdown.
+That is nothing to do with the broker, and cannot be counted against the company as a whole.
+It is also the responsibility of the investor to find out in advance about the risks associated with social trading.